-Time: 6 Hours (3+3)
+Time allotted: 6 hours (3+3) Unitwise Weightage

-Units Periods Marks
+Unit Content Periods Marks

 1 Nature, and Object Study 50 25

 2 Painting Composition 50 25

 3 Portfolio Assessment 48 20

-148 70
+Total 148 70

-Unit 1: Nature and Object study

-Studies on the basis of exercises done in class XI with two or three objects and two draperies (in different colours) for background and foreground.Exercises in pencil with light and shade and in full colour from a fixed point of view.

-Unit 2: Painting Composition

-Imaginative painting based on subjects from Life and Nature in water and poster colours with colour values.

-(a) Record of the entire year's performance from sketch to finished product.
-10 Marks (b) Five selected nature and object study exercises in any media done during 5 Marks the session, including minimum of two still life exercises.

-(c) Two selected works of paintings done by the candidate during the year 5 Marks
+Unit 1 Nature and Object study Studies on the basis of exercises done in class XI with two or three objects and two draperies (in different colours) for background and foreground.
+Exercises in pencil with light and shade and in full colour from a fixed point of view.
+25 marks 50 Periods Unit 2: Painting Composition Imaginative painting based on subjects from Life and Nature in water and poster colours with colour values.
+25 marks 50 Periods Unit 3: Portfolio Assessment 20 marks 48 Periods a) Record of the entire year's performance from sketch to finished product.
+10 marks b) Four selected nature and object study exercises in any media done during the session 5 marks c) Two selected works of paintings composition done by the candidate during the year 3 marks d) One selected works based on any Indian Folk Art (Painting) 2 marks

-These selected works prepared during the course by the candidate and certified by the school authorities as the work done in the school will be placed before the examiners for assessment.
+These selected works prepared during the course by the candidate and certified by the school authorities as the work done in the school will be placed before the examiners for assessment

-Note: The time-table to be so framed as to allow the students to work continuously for minimum of two periods at a stretch.
+- 1. The candidates should be given one hour-break after first three hours. - 2.
+The time-table to be so framed as to allow the students to work continuously for minimum of two periods at a stretch.